ToastHawaii/public-bookcase-map/src/www/docs/README.md

 ## More

+A map that shows facilities and services that are environmentally, socially and economically sustainable.
+[Sustainable](https://sustainable.zottelig.ch/)

-A map with public and free facilities and offers: [Priceless](https://priceless.zottelig.ch)
+A map with public and free facilities and offers.
+[Priceless](https://priceless.zottelig.ch)

 ---